Product Description Cloud Servers

 To get started, create a cloud server.
 You can create a server:

-When creating a server, you choose a line and a specific configuration that suits your tasks.
-For most lines, two types of configurations are available:
+When creating a server, you select a line and a specific configuration that suits your tasks.
+Two types of configurations are available for most lines:

 Depending on the tasks your cloud server will handle, you can: